-In every community college across our state, the Texas Pathways strategy is being implemented and scaled to increase the number of students who reach their end goal of a good career with living wages.
-Over the past five years, this statewide reform effort and associated Pathways Institutes have been dedicated to the social and economic mobility of Texans, especially those Texans for whom the educational system has least supported well—Black and Latinx students, and students from low-income backgrounds.
+In every community college across our state, the Talent Strong Texas Pathways strategy is being scaled and institutionalized to increase the number of students who reach their end goal of a good career with living wages.
+With unified support from Texas community college CEOs, the Texas legislature passed historic legislation to overhaul the state’s funding of community colleges, and to ensure that colleges have laser focus on serving students.
+This work is not new.
+For five years now, the Texas Success Center and member colleges have made great strides in our joint statewide reform effort dedicated to the social and economic mobility of Texans, especially those Texans for whom the educational system has least supported well—Black and Latinx students, and students from low-income backgrounds.

 The Talent Strong Texas Pathways strategy provides support for community college leaders’ efforts in implementing and scaling essential pathways practices for improving the inclusive flow of talented workers to good careers by:

 supporting students reaching their end goal of good careers by scaling clear talent pathways in key programs at every community college;